thomasantonakis/RepData_PeerAssessment2/report.md

 It turns out that the average version did not work as expected as the mean equals the sum , so these types of storm events have occured too few times.

-So, using the total effect we shhow in the following plot which tyes of storms have had the greates effects on population health.
+So, using the total effect we show in the following plot which tyes of storms have had the greates effects on population health.

 ```r